aadedolapo/Credo-Social-Payment-Hackathon/README.md

 # Deployment and Application
-I have deployed the app using Streamlit: [Product Recommendation App](https://share.streamlit.io/aadedolapo/credo-social-payment-hackathon/main/app.py).
+We have deployed the app using Streamlit: [Product Recommendation App](https://share.streamlit.io/aadedolapo/credo-social-payment-hackathon/main/app.py).
 Using this app.